-Based solely on the facts and representations submitted, we conclude that the income Company derives from the treasury lock, interest rate swap and forward-start interest rate swap transactions is qualifying income within the meaning of § 7704(d)(1) and § 1.7704-3(a)(1).
+Based solely on the facts and representations submitted, we conclude that the income Company derives from the treasury lock, interest rate swap, forward-start interest rate swap, and interest rate cap transactions is qualifying income within the meaning of § 7704(d)(1) and § 1.7704-3(a)(1).

 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
-Specifically, we express or imply no opinion as to whether Company's treasury locks, interest rate swaps, and forward-start interest rate swaps can be integrated with the related debt securities under § 1.1275-6, or whether income derived by Company from transportation, storage and marketing of refined petroleum products and natural gas is qualifying income within the meaning of § 7704(d), or whether Company is taxable as a partnership for federal tax purposes.
+Specifically, we express or imply no opinion as to whether Company's treasury locks, interest rate swaps, forward-start interest rate swaps, or interest rate caps can be integrated with the related debt securities under § 1.1275-6, as well as to whether Company is taxable as a partnership for federal tax purposes.